Can you leverage GPT-3 and artificial intelligence to improve your blog? And which software is the best for this?

 I bring these prices up because it helps when understanding the cost of the following services.
 To blow through $109 of tokens for instance (with the Davinci model), you’d have to generate roughly 1,362,500 words.
 That said, with the ADA model being almost 100x cheaper, it makes you wonder if these software tools are always using the best model.

-Jarvis’s $29 plan is likely good enough for your needs.
+Jasper’s $29 plan is likely good enough for your needs.
 The long-form content editor (where it generates an entire blog post for you) appears to be the major add-on when going up in price.
-I know that many people who are buying think of this as the killer feature, but I personally hated it.
-I thought what the AI produced was pure garbage most of the time.
+I know that many people who are buying AI software think of this as the killer feature, but I personally didn’t find it useful.
+It generated human-like sentences but offered no real insights and sometimes outright made things up.

 Another feature I loved was its content improver.
 You hand the AI a paragraph and it will rewrite it for you in multiple ways.
 I found it very helpful for brainstorming purposes.

-Jarvis also has a feature to create blog post outlines.
-And while I didn’t find the outlines themselves to be very helpful, sometimes one of the bulletpoints was something I hadn’t considered.
-Something that definitely should have been in my post.
+Jasper also has a feature to create blog post outlines.
+Sometimes I would find one or two bulletpoints that I hadn’t considered but that should be in the post.

 Also, when I told the AI to generate blog post ideas it wasn’t very encouraging.
 It did come up with topic ideas related to my niche, but it was always the most obvious ones (that would be impossible to rank for).
 “50 ways to make money online” is not exactly an original idea.

-I managed to find several other AI softwares out there that promised to do the same thing as Jarvis.
-Unfortunately, I’m not made of money and couldn’t try out every single AI product as in-depth as I tried out Jarvis.
+I managed to find several other AI softwares out there that promised to do the same thing as Jasper.
+Unfortunately, I’m not made of money and couldn’t try out every single AI product as in-depth as I tried out Jasper.

 However, since they all use GPT-3 on the back-end, I would expect similar results.
 Well, unless one uses ADA and another uses Davinci to get its data.
 Or one just has a vastly superior UI.